NATURAL CLEANING PRODUCTS TO MAKE AND TRY AT HOME

 You may have to rub the ice cube over the gummy area several times to prevent it from softening again until you have removed all of the gum.

-Here is a simple vinegar cleaning solution that you can use as a natural floor cleaner for your hardwood floors.
+Here is a simple vinegar cleaning solution that you can use as a natural floor cleaner for your home.

-Add 1/3 cup of distilled vinegar to 1 bucket of water.
-Combine with 10-12 drops of either pure peppermint or lemon essential oil.
-Mix together.
+Add 1/3 cup of distilled vinegar to 1 bucket of water (approximately 2 gallons).

 8.)
 Foul odor coming from kitchen sink garbage disposal?